-The Designated Safeguarding Lead is expected to:

-- 1. Refer cases of suspected abuse to the IFD or other Local Authority Children's Social Care services as appropriate.
+- xiv.
+It is a matter for our schools and the designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
+Our school will ensure that we provide the Local Authority with up-to-date emergency contact details should the Local Authority need to discuss an urgent safeguarding matter/issue/concern when school is closed. - 7.2 The Designated Safeguarding Lead is expected to: - 1.
+Refer cases of suspected abuse to the IFD or other Local Authority Children's Social Care services as appropriate.
 Where a referral is made that notes are completed that same day. - 2.
 Support staff who make referrals to IFD or other Local Authority Children's Social Care. - 3.
 For open cases, where a child / young person already has an allocated social worker, to refer any new concerns immediately to the allocated social worker. - 4.
-For all child protection conferences, ensure reports are generated and shared ahead of the conference and in line with West Sussex Safeguarding Partnership expectations. - 5.
+For all child protection conferences, ensure reports are generated and shared ahead of the conference and in line with West Sussex Safeguarding Partnership expectations12. - 5.
 Refer cases to the Channel programme where there is a radicalisation concern, as required. - 6.
 Support staff who make referrals to the Channel programme. - 7.
 Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - 8.
 Refer cases where a crime may have been committed to the police, either directly or via the IFD as required. - 9.
 Ensure all child protection files are kept separately and securely from other records and accessible only by staff that need to access them for safeguarding purposes. - 10.
-As frequently as needed and at least monthly, liaise with the Headteacher or Principal to inform him/her of issues, provide updates from attendance at Designated Safeguarding Lead network meetings and other safeguarding developments within the Local Authority, and provide an overview of current child protection cases, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations. - 11.
+As frequently as needed and at least monthly, liaise with the Headteacher to inform him/her of issues, provide updates from attendance at Designated Safeguarding Lead network meetings and other safeguarding developments within the Local Authority, and provide an overview of current child protection cases, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations. - 11.
 As required, liaise with the Case Manager and where required the LADO, in all cases involving allegations against members of staff (both current and former members of staff). - 12.
-Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENDCOs, or the named person with oversight for SEND in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies.

-- 13. To retain oversight of all Early Help plans, and review level or any change in risk at regular intervals. - 14.
-Act as a source of support, advice and expertise for staff.
+Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENDCOs, or the named person with oversight for SEND in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - 13.
+To retain oversight of all Early Help plans, and review level or any change in risk at regular intervals.